 1. Valid Passport – valid for at least 3 months from your stay with at least 2 blank pages

-2. Schengen Visa Application Form – use blank or blue ink, completed and sign
+2. Schengen Visa Application Form – use blank or blue ink, complete and sign

 3. 2 Passport-Sized Photos – with white background taken, not older than 6 months.
 Paste one picture in the application form and the other clip it on the passport’s last page.